Medically reviewed by Dr. Tom Biernacki, DPM · Board-Certified Podiatric Surgeon · Last reviewed: April 2026 · Editorial Policy

 Clinical Applications

 The ankle block provides complete anesthesia for all forefoot and midfoot surgical procedures, ingrown toenail surgery, nail avulsion, neuroma injection, and emergency pain management for foot fractures and dislocations.
 Onset time is 15–25 minutes; duration is 4–8 hours with bupivacaine, providing significant post-operative pain control.
-Dr. Biernacki at Balance Foot & Ankle utilizes ankle block anesthesia routinely for in-office surgical procedures and painful foot and ankle evaluations, providing effective pain management without sedation.
+Dr. Biernacki at Balance Foot & Ankle uses ankle block anesthesia routinely for in-office surgical procedures and painful foot and ankle evaluations, providing effective pain management without sedation.
 Call (810) 206-1402 at our Bloomfield Hills or Howell office.

 📧 Get Dr. Tom’s Free Lab Test Guide